 - Decorate cake: once cake has cooled completely, spread frosting onto cake in even layer.
 To make flag start in upper lefthand corner of pan and create rectangle with blueberries, about 5×6″.
 Next start at top of pan, next to blueberries, and layer thinly sliced strawberries along top of pan.
 Continue making strips with strawberry slices until you’ve created the flag.
 The number of rows you get will depend on how large your strawberries are.

 *You could try using a standard 9×13 cake pan but you should line pan with parchment paper and know the cake won’t raise high to the edges.
-It is best to use a sheet pan if possible.
+It is best to use a quarter sheet pan if possible.